4z3/contract/README.md

 # How does it work?

-If the [mentioned paper] [1] is tl;dr--actually it isn't--following
-steps should be enough to experiment with contract.js.

 ### 1. Define some predicates

     function evenp (x) { return (x % 2) === 0 };